dbbs-lab/cerebellar-models/docs/configurations/mouse/nest.rst

 circuit.
 As for the circuit reconstructions, the simulations are based on a basic paradigm (see the following section) and can be extended with simulation extensions.

+.. _basal-activity:

 Basal activity
 ##############

 The basal activity configuration file
 `basal.yaml <https://github.com/dbbs-lab/cerebellum/blob/master/configurations/mouse/nest/basal.yaml>`_
-corresponds to the default activity of the cerebellar cortex circuit.
+implements to the default activity of the cerebellar cortex circuit.
 Neurons are represented as `eglif_cond_alpha_multisyn` and are connected with `static synapses`.

 This simulation is set to last ``5000 ms`` (with a ``0.1 ms`` timestep) during which the neurons